polterguy/anarq/README.md

 ### GET magic/modules/anarq/profile/me

-This endpoint returns information about the currently authenticated user, and can be used to retrieve meta data about the currently logged in user, such as his username, email, full name, etc.

-This endpoint requires the user to be authenticated.
+This endpoint returns information about the currently authenticated user, and can be used to retrieve meta data about the currently logged in user, such as his username, email, full name, roles, etc. This endpoint requires the user to be authenticated, and only returns information about the currently authenticated user.
+Kind of similar to `whoami` on a Linux system.

 ## Posts

-This section contains everything related to retrieving OP posts from the backend.
+This section contains everything related to retrieving OP posts from the backend, in addition to the feeds, and some of the _"gaming parts"_ of the system.

 ### GET magic/modules/anarq/posts/feed